getify/foi-lang/formalization-work/Foi-Specification.md

 reaching the `^`.
 The consequent is rank-2 construction evidence at the return position of the tier the precondition lifts to (§3.5.1).

-Nothing in the ordering is new.
-Where the function carries no declared type, preconditions precede the body lexically, so the first consequent fixes the return position and a body that diverges is an error at the body -- the fixed-once rule below, applied at a return.
+**A return position joins over completion paths.** A call completes by the body's return or by one matched consequent, and the single-`^` rule (§3.3.2) makes the body's paths exactly one.
+The position's entry is the union of the body's type with each consequent lifting to that tier.
+Where the function's declared type states a return, that declaration is the rank-1 entry and each completion path is a lower one; a path the declared return does not admit is a conflict reported at that path (§9.7.2).

-Where the function's declared type states a return, that declaration is the rank-1 entry and each consequent is a lower one; a consequent the declared return does not admit is a conflict reported at that consequent (§9.7.2).
+§3.5's `safeDiv` and §3.5.2's `factorial` each carry a consequent shaped differently from their body and each is written without a declared type; this is the rule that admits them.

-**A consequent shaped differently from the body requires a declared return type.** `?[x ?< 0]: Left@ "Undefined"` above a body returning an `int` diverges at the return position.
-A function whose result type varies declares it, and use sites narrow (§9.5).
+**The join reaches every tier.** A tier before the last completes by producing the next tier's function value or by a consequent lifting to that tier, so its return position is the union of those. §3.5.1's declared `Add` and `Mult` write down what the rule derives: `Left` at every tier `add`'s preconditions reach, and at `mult`'s innermost return alone.

 **A parameter has no value-side route.** `:? expr` is a runtime default (§3.10.2), not a type slot, and the native types are keywords rather